Senior Fellow, Nesta

-Stian leads Nesta's Policy and Research team.
-His 25-person team developed new insights into how innovation works and influences policy and practice to make it happen.
+Prior to that, Stian led Nesta's Policy and Research team.
+His team developed new insights into how innovation works and influences policy and practice to make it happen.
 He also led a variety of special projects, including setting up a £1.5m social finance fund and managing Nesta’s £2m Creative Industries programme.

 Before joining Nesta in 2009, Stian worked in social venture capital at The Young Foundation and founded Healthy Incentives, an innovative health venture.
 Prior to this, he spent seven years as a strategy consultant at McKinsey & Company in Silicon Valley and London, including a year on secondment to HM Treasury as a founder member of unit set up to develop and reform Public-Private Partnerships (PPPs) and to provide financial and political advice to government ministers.